estfernandez/Slide_Image_Segmentation_and_Extraction/README.md

   - `path` - String, location to save outputs to.
   - `display` - Boolean, whether to create a plot of the extraction results.

-Other files in `code` directory can be used to read tumor region heatmaps and display them.
+Other files in `code` directory can be used to read tumor region heatmaps, display them, and to separately segment tissue samples or extract tumor regions.

 ## Contact Information